Cobhams Asuquo: Production work

 Asuquo also wrote and co-wrote several songs on the album including the singles, "Fire on the Mountain", and "Jailer".

 Asuquo has likewise produced songs for Nigerian recording artistes such as Banky W and Omawumi.

 He has arranged music, and performed with bands at international music events as The Harare International Festival of Arts, the AFA Sponsored French Cultural Center Concert with Asa and Angelique Kidjo; AFA Sponsored French Cultural Center Concert in Johannesburg, South Africa; Nigeria Week in Paris and the launch of MTV's one hundredth channel (MTV Base Africa) in Abuja, Nigeria.

 In the TV and film media, he has composed and arranged film scores to be interpreted for conservatoires as well as for film and stage performances such as "A Voice for Ella" by Uche Macaulay, Sunshine (Alpha Vision), "Bent Arrows" by Isang Awah and Communication For Change's "Bayelsan Sillhouttes".

 In 2016, Asuquo started a digital radio countdown show.
 The digital radio show counts down the hottest African/Nigerian songs that Asuquo thinks the Nigerian audience should be listening to.
 The show is called The Top 12 Countdown With Cobhams Asuquo.

 Personal life

 Asuquo is visually impaired.
-On December 2, 2010, Cobhams Emmanuel Asuquo married Ojuolape Veronica Olukanni.
-They have two sons together.
+On December 2, 2010, Cobhams Emmanuel Asuquo married Ojuolape Veronica Olukanni, and they have two sons together.